Photo courtesy of Richie Hardcore. Discretion advised: Language in this post may be triggering for some readers. 5 minute read.

 But it’s a backward battle.
 Australian and New Zealand culture expect boys to be respectful, and yet the internet is theirs to explore without the context of pornography’s effects.

-Consider this: 88% of the scenes from most popular mainstream porn videos include physical aggression.
+Consider this: as few as 1 in 3 and as many as 9 in 10 porn videos depict sexual violence or aggression.
 Richie said there’s no kindness in porn, and that’s why he talks about it.

 “We aren’t going to get rid of pornography, are we?
 I have to be a realist about it.
 But 12-year-olds shouldn’t be looking at gang bangs.
-They shouldn’t look at a woman with mascara streaming down her face, men pulling her hair, calling her a ****, and pleasuring themselves to that.
-I’m sorry for the language, but that’s where boys are getting their ideas from.
+They shouldn’t look at a woman with mascara streaming down her face, men pulling her hair, calling her a b—, and pleasuring themselves to that.
+I’m sorry for the language, but that’s where boys are getting their ideas from,” he said.